 Innovation at the heart of OCP Group's strategy in Africa Partnership with the University of Wageningen This partnership aims to create a platform for the management of soil fertility and plant nutrients, as well as the development new formulas.
 Initiated in late 2016, it will enable the development of innovative modelling tools designed to provide information and recommendations for fertilizer use.
 Internet and mobile applications for farmers and other stakeholders in the agricultural sector will also be available.
 The pilot development phase for the platform will take place in Mali and Senegal in 2017 and 2018.
 Partnership with the Bayero University, Kano, the International Institute of Tropical Agriculture, and the Zaria Institute for Agricultural Research This partnership enabled the development of new fertilizer formulas adapted to corn production in north-central Nigeria.
 Other formulas will be eventually be tested in Ghana, Côte d'Ivoire, Cameroon, and Burkina Faso.
 Fertilizer Initiative Program in Côte d'Ivoire OCP Group has been backing this program since 2013 with support from the National Center for Agricultural Research.
 The development of a cocoa crop soil fertility map contributed to the development of six new fertilizer formulas that will be tested in 2017.
 The AgriBooster Program This product and services bundle offered by OCP Africa includes all the elements that allow farmers to boost their yields: inputs (seeds, fertilizers, crop protection products, agricultural equipment, etc.), financial and insurance services, training, soil preparation monitoring, and market connections for facilitated crop sales.
 The objective is to create an economically viable and sustainable virtuous cycle for all stakeholders in the value chain.
 The first pilot project was successfully implemented in June 2016 in northern Côte d'Ivoire.
-OCP Group creates shared value by building on innovation and sustainable development.
-The commitment to these two elements is a testament to OCP Group's desire to establish increasingly structured and integrated programs designed for sustainable interaction with and for stakeholders, all through an approach based on participation and co-development.
-It also reflects OCP's momentum and continuous action in both sectors.
 OCP School Lab This agricultural development program aims to increase the yields and incomes of small producers through a travelling caravan.
 The program offers a complete range of services, including soil analysis and training in agricultural best practice.
 The caravan is equipped with a mobile laboratory that gives small farmers access to the latest soil analysis technology.
 The first program was launched in December 2016 in Côte d'Ivoire, in partnership with the National Center for Agricultural Research (CNRA), National Agency for Rural Development (ANADER), and the Coffee-Cocoa Board.

-Farmer Field Schools The concept of Farmer Field Schools consist of programs aiming mutual learning and dissemination of good practices for an improved agricultural production.
-Different sessions were organized in Côte d'Ivoire and Nigeria for cocoa farming pratices, as well as in Ghana for maize and Guinea for different crops, to meet specific agricultural needs of each host country.
+Farmer Field Schools OCP Group creates shared value by building on innovation elements is a testament to OCP Group's desire to establish increasingly structured and integrated programs designed for sustainable interaction with and for stakeholders, all through an approach based on participation and co-development.
+It also reflects OCP's momentum and continuous action in and sustainable development.
+The commitment to these two The concept of Farmer Field Schools consist of programs aiming mutual learning and dissemination of good practices for an improved agricultural production.
+Different sessions were organized in Côte d'Ivoire and Nigeria for cocoa farming pratices, as well as in Ghana for maize and Guinea for different crops, to meet specific agricultural needs of each host country. both sectors.